 The Lynch Creek Farm wreaths were already gorgeous on their own with the cedar and bay leaves, but I embellished them just slightly by adding some eucalyptus.

-I kept the porch decor simple, with white hydrangeas, a lantern filled with mini pinecones, and a vintage olive basket filled with greens and more pinecones.
+I kept the porch decor simple, with white poinsettias, a lantern filled with mini pinecones, and a vintage olive basket filled with greens and more pinecones.

 I love the contrast of the vintage rusty olive basket with the pretty blush ribbon.
 The basket is filled with some faux garland to take up space and fill up the bottom.
 Then I just piled in live green clippings, pine cones, and some brass bells.